zclj/test.check.insights/README.md

 ## Motivation

-When building more complex generators the question arises; are my generators producing the values that I expect?
+When building more complex generators, as in the [QuickREST paper](https://arxiv.org/pdf/1912.09686.pdf), the question arises; are my generators producing the values that I expect?
 This library aims to help you provide the answers to that question, i.e., debug and get confidence in your generators.

-Since I was exposed to the labeling and coverage features of QuickCheck I hoped that the same features would eventully get to Clojure's test.check.
+Since I was exposed to the labeling and coverage features of QuickCheck I hoped that the same features would eventually get to Clojure's test.check.
 But they never did, so :

 > If you have expectations (of others) that aren't being met, those expectations are your own responsibility.
 You are responsible for your own needs.
 If you want things, make them.

 - Rich Hickey, [Open Source is Not About You](https://gist.github.com/richhickey/1563cddea1002958f96e7ba9519972d9)

+I hope that fellow property-based testing users in the Clojure community will find this library useful.

 ## Pre-alpha

 Currently collecting usage feedback.
 Expect breaking changes to the API.

 I'm not a statistician, the current implementation is my best effort.
-Review of the statistical parts is very much appriciated.
+Review of the statistical parts is very much appreciated.

 ## Roadmap

-  * Collect feedback
+- Collect feedback
-  * ClojureScript implementation
+- ClojureScript implementation
-  * Consider if discarded generated values can be disregarded in coverage checks.
+- Consider if discarded generated values can be disregarded in coverage checks.

+## License

+Copyright © 2020 Stefan Karlsson.

+Available under the terms of the Eclipse Public License 2.0, see `LICENSE`.